 Sprayed cellulose is applied wet - and that's a problem

 Nope.
 Spray applied cellulose, which is most often used in new construction, is damp-sprayed, not wet - an important distinction.
 In the old days, it was a wet applied product, and you could squeeze liquid moisture out of it.
 For quite some time now, only a very small amount of moisture is added to damp-sprayed cellulose, definitely not enough to be able to squeeze water out of it.
 Under normal conditions, the cellulose is ready to be covered by drywall in 24 hours, far less time than is routinely scheduled between the insulation and the drywall jobs.
 In addition, cellulose manages moisture. (see 'Houses need vapor barriers', above)

 I just need to insulate my attic, so can I do it myself?

-Well, you can - but that doesn't mean you should.
+Well, you could - but that doesn't mean you should.
 There is a proper way to install cellulose, and lots of ways that aren't.
 A proper loose-blown attic job will be inspected for problems, may have old insulation removed, have the soffits blocked off, have air-sealing done - you get the picture.
 There's more to it than just renting the machine and blowing the cellulose.
 (And lots of those big box cellulose products aren't as clean as National Fiber's, and many have ammonium sulfate in them - see 'Cellulose produces funny smells', above) Besides, don't you have better things to do with your weekend?

 Do yourself a favor - locate a qualified installer and have the job done right!